 How to get to Mamaia

-Getting to Mamaia by car is the easiest and most cost effective.
-It takes around 3 hours drive on the Sun Motorway A2 (Autostrada Soarelui).
+Getting to Mamaia by car is the easiest and most cost-effective.
+It takes around 3 hours to drive on the Sun Motorway A2 (Autostrada Soarelui).
 There is a small toll for cars to enter the Mamaia Resort.
 It costs around £1 per entrance.

 You can also take the train from Bucharest to Constanta city, and then take a bus to Mamaia.
 The train journey takes roughly 3 hours.
-However, from Constanta main railway station you need to board the bus number 100 which takes you to Mamaia.
+From Constanta main railway station you need to board bus number 100 which takes you straight to Mamaia.
 The bus journey lasts roughly 75 minutes.
-One train ticket costs £10 per person per journey and the bus ticket costs 30 pence per person per journey.
+One train ticket costs £10-£15 per person per journey and the bus ticket costs 30 pence per person per journey.
+You can buy your train tickets to Mamaia online here.

 When to visit Mamaia